-On July 21, 2023, DEC and the Public Staff filed a Joint Proposed Order.
+On July 21, 2023, proposed orders were filed.

-Past Pertinent Proceedings (Docket Nos.
-E-7, Subs 831, 938, 979, 1032, 1130, and 1164)
+Other Pertinent Proceedings: Docket No. E-7, Subs 831, 938, 979, 1032, 1130, and 1164

-On February 9, 2010, the Commission issued an Order Approving Agreement and Joint Stipulation of Settlement Subject to Certain Commission-Required Modifications and Decisions on Contested Issues in DEC's first DSM/EE rider proceeding, Docket No. E-7, Sub 831 (Sub 831 Order).
-In the Sub 831 Order, the Commission approved, with certain modifications, the Agreement and Joint Stipulation of Settlement between DEC, the Public Staff, SACE, Environmental Defense Fund (EDF), Natural Resources Defense Council (NRDC), and the Southern Environmental Law Center (SELC) (Sub 831 Settlement), which described the modified Save-A-Watt mechanism (Sub 831 Mechanism), pursuant to which DEC calculated, for the period from June 1, 2009 until December 31, 2013, the revenue requirements underlying its DSM/EE riders based on percentages of avoided costs, plus compensation for NLR resulting from EE programs only.
+On February 9, 2010, the Commission issued an Order Approving Agreement and Joint Stipulation of Settlement Subject to Certain Commission-Required Modifications and Decisions on Contested Issues in DEC's first DSM/EE rider proceeding, Docket No. E-7, Sub 831 ("Sub 831 Order").
+In the Sub 831 Order, the Commission approved, with certain modifications, the Agreement and Joint Stipulation of Settlement between DEC, the Public Staff, SACE, Environmental Defense Fund ("EDF"), Natural Resources Defense Council ("NRDC"), and the Southern Environmental Law Center ("SELC") ("Sub 831

+Settlement"), which described the modified Save-A-Watt mechanism ("Sub 831 Mechanism"), pursuant to which DEC calculated, for the period from June 1, 2009 until December 31, 2013, the revenue requirements underlying its DSM/EE riders based on percentages of avoided costs, plus compensation for NLR resulting from EE programs only.
 The Sub 831 Mechanism was approved as a pilot with a term of four years, ending on December 31, 2013.

-On February 15, 2010, DEC filed an Application for Waiver of Commission Rule R8-69(a)(4) and R8-69(a)(5) in Docket No. E-7, Sub 938 (Sub 938 Waiver Application), requesting waiver of the definitions of "rate period" and "test period."
-Under the Sub 831 Mechanism, customer participation in DEC's DSM and EE programs and corresponding responsibility to pay Rider EE were determined on a vintage year basis.
-A vintage year is generally the 12-month period in which a specific DSM or EE measure is installed for an individual participant or group of participants.
-DEC applied the vintage year concept on a calendar-year basis to the modified Save-A-Watt portfolio of programs for ease of administration for DEC and customers.
-Pursuant to the Sub 938 Waiver Application, "test period" is defined as the most recently completed vintage year at the time of DEC's DSM/EE rider application filing date.
+On February 15, 2010, the Company filed an Application for Waiver of Commission Rule R8-69(a)(4) and R8-69(a)(5) in Docket No. E-7, Sub 938 ("Sub 938 Waiver Application"), requesting waiver of the definitions of "rate period" and "test period."
+Under the Sub 831 Mechanism, customer participation in the Company's DSM and EE programs and corresponding responsibility to pay Rider EE were determined on a vintage year basis.
+A vintage year is generally the 12-month period in which a specific DSM or EE measure is installed for an individual participant or group of participants.3 The Company applied the vintage year concept on a calendar-year basis to the modified Save-A-Watt portfolio of programs for ease of administration for the Company and customers.
+Pursuant to the Sub 938 Waiver Application, "test period" is defined as the most recently completed vintage year at the time of the Company's DSM/EE rider application filing date.

 On April 6, 2010, the Commission entered an Order Granting Waiver, in Part, and Denying Waiver, in Part.
-In this Order, the Commission approved the requested waiver of R8-69(d)(3) in part, but it denied DEC's requested waiver of the definitions of "rate period" and "test period."
+In this Order, the Commission approved the requested waiver of R8-69(d)(3) in part, but it denied the Company's requested waiver of the definitions of "rate period" and "test period."